 It must be noted that the law related to immigration grants the right to have dual citizenship, which can provide numerous advantages, but this can be done as long as the national law of the country where the person is already a citizen allows the option of maintaining the first citizenship after obtaining the new one, and this applies to the New Zealand citizenship by investment as well.
 You can refer to our immigration lawyer in New Zealand for in-depth advice on the application process.

-How can one obtain New Zealand citizenship by investment?
+How can one obtain New Zealand citizenship by investment in 2023?

 From the beginning, investors should be aware that New Zealand does not have an immigration program which grants a fast and simple access to citizenship, even though, generally, high net-worth investors can benefit from simpler rules compared to other categories of foreigners.
 However, foreign investors must also receive a New Zealand residence permit.